Ivan-R-BS/cse15l-lab-reports/Lab-Report-5-Week-10.md

 #  Lab Report Three

-**I used Vimdiff in order to find the difference between the parser's output then I looked through it manually to find the where the outputs differed**
+**I used Vimdiff in order to find the difference between the parser's output then I looked through it manually to find the where the outputs differed for**
 [test file 1](https://github.com/nidhidhamnani/markdown-parser/edit/main/test-files/481.md)**and** [test file 2](https://github.com/nidhidhamnani/markdown-parser/edit/main/test-files/495.md)

 ## Results for test File 1